Public Participation 2020 – Disaster or Opportunity?

 Challenges for online participation formats at various levels

-Many of our clients are facing these challenges: How can citizen participation be kept alive during the coronavirus pandemic?
+Many of our clients are facing these challenges: How can public participation be kept alive during the coronavirus pandemic?
 What opportunities do online alternatives offer?
-What needs to be taken into account when planning coronavirus-compliant events and alternative formats on the internet?
+What needs to be taken into account when planning coronavirus-compliant events and alternative online formats?

-Three tips for public participation during the coronavirus pandemic
+Three tips for public participation during the COVID-19 pandemic

-- As much digital as possible, as much analogue as necessary – in some cases, in-person events cannot be replaced by online
+- As much digital as possible, as much in-person as necessary – in some cases, in-person events cannot be replaced

-formats.
-Currently, the trend is to organise every event as an online format.
-However, this is not always the best solution: in some situations, an in-person event – naturally with strict hygiene protocols – remains the better choice.
+by online formats.
+The current trend is to organise every event as an online format.
+However, this is not always the best solution: in some situations, an in-person event – naturally with strict hygiene protocols in place – remains the better choice.
 This is particularly the case when the event in question involves making initial contact with the citizens concerned.
-In this context, no online tool in the world can adequately replace face-to-face contact.
+In such cases, no online tool in the world can provide an equivalent substitute for face-to-face contact.

-An online format has different accessibility requirements than an in-person meeting.
-Some older people are not sufficiently familiar with using the internet to be able to participate in an online event without difficulty.
+An online format has different accessibility requirements to an in-person meeting.
+Some older people are not familiar enough with using the internet to be able to take part in an online event without difficulty.
 If there are many older people in the target group, it is worth considering whether online participation might mean that many voices are left out.

-When in-person events are possible again soon, this need not spell the end of online tools for public engagement – quite the contrary.
-The experience gained with them now will complement and enrich traditional public engagement through online tools in the long term.
-Online formats are now being put to the test; organisers, authorities, project leaders and many others are getting to know new territory in these weeks, which can bring many advantages.
-We hope they will come to love it too.
-Because if online formats prove their worth now, they can also be offered on a permanent basis in the future.
+Even when in-person events are possible again soon, this need not spell the end of online tools for public participation – quite the contrary.
+The experience gained with these tools now will complement and enrich traditional public participation in the long term.
+Online formats are currently being put to the test; organisers, public authorities, project leaders and many others are discovering new territory in recent weeks that can bring numerous benefits.
+We hope they will come to love them too.
+Because if online formats prove their worth now, they can continue to be offered on a permanent basis in the future.

-Citizens want to, and should, continue to be involved in the planning of projects affecting their local environment, even during lockdown.
-Rather than declaring 2020 a lost year for participation, we see opportunities and possibilities for new perspectives and tools that point the way to the future.
+Citizens want to – and should – continue to be involved in the planning of projects affecting their local environment, even whilst social distancing measures are in place.
+Rather than declaring 2020 a lost year for public participation just yet, we see opportunities and possibilities for new perspectives and tools that point the way to the future.

-For citizen participation.
-It is a year of learning, in which many new paths will be broken and paved for the future.
+for civic participation.
+It is a year of learning, in which many new paths are being explored and paved the way for the future.

 Hannah Fischer